 Commercial property is an untapped area for many investors, but you can reap great yields if you do your research and dedicate some time and effort.

-In fact, you have a number of options if you decide to buy commercial property including everything from retail property, industrial property, and not to forget – car parks.
+You have many options if you decide to buy commercial property, including retail property, office space, industrial property, car parks, and more.

 Still, the commercial market is rarely spoken about in the media.
-You mostly hear about how prime office prices change on a quarterly basis.
+You mostly hear about how prime office prices change quarterly.

 In this article, you’ll learn about the following: